 Self-help routes vary in length.
 A Debt Management Plan run informally with creditors typically lasts 5-10 years depending on debt level and affordable payment.
 Direct negotiations with individual creditors can sometimes be resolved in months.
 Hardship grants can produce immediate write-offs of specific debts.

-The Breathing Space scheme (Debt Respite Scheme) provides a 60-day pause in enforcement and interest while you get advice — accessible only via a regulated debt adviser.
+The Breathing Space scheme (Debt Respite Scheme) provides a 60-day pause in enforcement and interest while you get advice — accessible only via a regulated debt help specialist.
 It's designed precisely to give self-help routes time to work.

 If self-help isn't working